 Before applying, you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.

-You can only submit an application during a funding round.
+As a Chief/Lead Investigator you can only submit an one application during a grant opportunity.

 To apply, you must: